Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 ---
 layout: deep-learning
 title: Deep Learning
-description: "The idea behind neural networks and why it works for complex problems!"
+description: The idea behind neural networks and why it works for complex problems.
 date:   2020-10-07 13:43:52 +0530
 ---
 {% include mathjax.html %}

 **Neural Network**

-A Neural Network is a simple system of function developed based on the complexity of the data.
-Neural Network models are similar to machine learning models in the context of learning a function by learning parameters.
-For instance, In Linear regression, the model learns the parameter/coefficient $$w$$ in equation $$y=wx+c$$ by iteratively running over data.
-Similarly in Neural Networks, the models learn a matrix of parameters $$w$$ for complex unstructured datasets such as images, audio, text, etc.
+A neural network is a simple system of function developed based on the complexity of the data.
+Neural Network models are similar to machine learning models in the context of learning a function by learning the parameters.

+For instance, in Linear regression, the model learns the coefficient $$w$$ in equation $$y=wx+c$$ by iteratively running over data.
+Similarly, in Neural Networks, the models learn the matrix of parameters $$w$$ for complex unstructured datasets such as images, audio, text, etc.

 <center>